Becker muscular dystrophy: Genetics

 The DMD gene can be broken down into four different regions: the N terminal, rod, cysteine-rich, and carboxy terminal.
-This is the largest gene/protein in the human body, and due to its size, can have many different mutations affecting it and therefore differing clinical presentations.For example some patients with Becker's can be asymptomatic aside from blood work abnormalities, and some can present with progressive muscle weakness, heart defects, and difficulty with activities of daily living.Some literature even describes unique cases where muscle pain, cramping, and elevated creatine kinase levels are the only presenting symptoms instead of the classic presentation of muscle weakness.
+This is the largest gene/protein in the human body, and due to its size, can have many different mutations affecting it and therefore differing clinical presentations.
+For example some patients with Becker's can be asymptomatic aside from blood work abnormalities, and some can present with progressive muscle weakness, heart defects, and difficulty with activities of daily living.
+Some literature even describes unique cases where muscle pain, cramping, and elevated creatine kinase levels are the only presenting symptoms instead of the classic presentation of muscle weakness.

 Becker muscular dystrophy occurs in approximately 1.5 to 6 in 100,000 male births, making it much less common than Duchenne muscular dystrophy.
 Symptoms usually appear in men at about ages 8–25, but may sometimes begin later.
 Genetic counseling may be advisable when potential carriers or patients want to have children.
-Sons of a man with Becker muscular dystrophy do not develop the disorder, but daughters will be carriers (and some carriers can experience some symptoms of muscular dystrophy), the daughters' sons may develop the disorder.
+Sons of a man with Becker muscular dystrophy do not develop the disorder, but daughters will be carriers (and some carriers can experience some symptoms of muscular dystrophy), so the daughters' sons may develop the disorder.

 Diagnosis

 In terms of the diagnosis of Becker muscular dystrophy symptom development resembles that of Duchenne muscular dystrophy.
-A physical exam indicates lack of pectoral and upper arm muscles, especially when the disease is unnoticed through the early teen years.
-Muscle wasting begins in the legs and pelvis, then progresses to the muscles of the shoulders and neck.
+A physical exam indicates a lack of pectoral and upper arm muscles, especially when the disease is unnoticed through the early teen years.
+Muscle wasting begins in the legs and pelvis, and then progresses to the muscles of the shoulders and neck.
 Calf muscle enlargement (pseudohypertrophy) is quite obvious.
 Among the exams/tests performed are: